ve3wwg/stm32f103c8t6/rtos/ws2811/README.md

 NOTES:
 ------

-This is a demo of a USB CDC device for the STM32F103C8T6 (tested using MacOS).
-The demo provides a text menu driven system that allows the user to display STM32F103 registers (the STM32F103 register set is assumed).
-Pressing '?' or RETURN will prompt with a menu.
-Entering a single character like 'g' will display [GPIO configuration] register settings.
+This is a demo of the Timer capability, to generate from the timer a data signal for the WS2811 LED string.
+The only software involvement is to change the timer for each bit inside of the ISR.

-This project makes use of libwwg/usbcdc.c (from libwwg.a)
+Presently the usbcdc monitor program is included to allow examination of the registers and to control when to execute the setup and the timer start (this will change later).